Skip to main content

 What is funded?

-- A small number of enhanced stipends for widening participation are available.
-Increased value of £2,000/annum.
+• A small number of enhanced stipends for widening participation are available (£2,000 per year)

-- Research Training Support (RTS), which covers costs of carrying out research such as lab consumables, travel to conferences, access to facilities etc.
+• Research Training Support Grant (RTSG), which covers costs of carrying out research such as lab consumables, travel to conferences, access to facilities etc (£4,100 per year).

-- Free access to the CDT’s cohort training such as summer schools.
-We cover travel and subsistence costs.
+• Free access to the CDT cohort training programme and activities such as summer schools where travel and subsistence costs are covered by the CDT.

 Eligibility